makhshari/markovchain/README.md

 # markovchain
-A markov chain text generator app in React JS and Spring web MVC
+A Markov Chain text generator app in React JS and Spring web MVC